edgar131/docker-asphyxia/README.md

       - "./asphyxia:/usr/local/share/custom"
 ```

+You can replace "./asphyxia" with any directory on your machine that contains your config.ini/plugins/savedata directories.

 ## Config Override ##
 Place a Asphyxia config.ini file in the directory you have mounted to /usr/local/share/custom

 ## Plugin Override ##
 Place a plugin directory in the directory you have mounted to /usr/local/share/custom.
 By default the image contains the 0.5 release version of the [official plugins](https://github.com/asphyxia-core/plugins).
 Any plugins that get mounted into /usr/local/share/custom will be copied (and override) the community plugins within the image.
+If ASPHYXIA_PLUGIN_REPLACE is defined, then the community plugins will not be included and it will rely on the plugins provided in custom.

 ## Savedata Override ##
 Place your savedata directory in the directory you have mounted to /usr/local/share/custom